NFS Share

 Exposing a directory

-Edit /etc/exports
+Edit /etc/exports and add a line:

 # this exposes data of the app with id appid to the Client IP address client_ip